brycewray/hugo-site/content/posts/2019/12/packing-up.md

 ---
 layout: layouts/posts/singlepostherofit.njk
 tags: post
-title: Packing up
+title: "Packing up"
-subtitle: Eleventy and webpack are a powerful pair
+subtitle: "Eleventy and webpack are a powerful pair"
 description: "How using a bundler makes the coolest SSG even better."
 author: Bryce Wray
 date: 2019-12-08T18:48:00-06:00